nuthanc/ml-stephen/README.md

 * Demonstration: Diagram 31-c for x=-5

 ### Gradient Descent in Action
-* Diagram 33-mse: How Wrong Were we?
+* Diagram 33-mse: How Wrong Were we?(Slope equation)
     * Get slope by taking derivative of MSE
     * Assuming m=0
 * **Diagram 34-descent: Gradient Descent**